ammarhakim/gkyl-doc/source/quickstart.rst

   num_failures_max = 20 -- Maximum allowable number of consecutive small time-steps.
   ...

-which defines a final simulation time :math:`t_{end} = 250` (the initial simulation time is always assumed to be :math:`t_{init} = 0`), specifies that a single output frame should be written out to the file system (i.e. only the final state of the simulation is written out, without any intermediate frames being stored), specifies that certain diagnostic variables, namely the field energy and the integrated diagnostic moments, should be calculated as frequently as possible (i.e. they are calculated every step, and will be written out along with the output frames), and finally specifies that the simulation should automatically terminate if more than 20 consecutive steps are taken where the stable time-step :math:`\Delta t` is calculated to be less than :math:`10^{-4}` times the initial stable time-step :math:`\left( \Delta t \right)_{init}` (to prevent time-step crashes).
+which defines a final simulation time :math:`t_{end} = \frac{25}{\Omega_{c, i}}` (the initial simulation time is always assumed to be :math:`t_{init} = 0`), specifies that a single output frame should be written out to the file system (i.e. only the final state of the simulation is written out, without any intermediate frames being stored), specifies that certain diagnostic variables, namely the field energy and the integrated diagnostic moments, should be calculated as frequently as possible (i.e. they are calculated every step, and will be written out along with the output frames), and finally specifies that the simulation should automatically terminate if more than 20 consecutive steps are taken where the stable time-step :math:`\Delta t` is calculated to be less than :math:`10^{-4}` times the initial stable time-step :math:`\left( \Delta t \right)_{init}` (to prevent time-step crashes).

 The next part of the Lua input file initializes the :math:`\texttt{moments}` app itself, and passes in several of the key simulation parameters defined above (i.e. the final simulation time :math:`t_{end}`, the number of output frames, the frequency of field energy and integrated diagnostic moments calculations, the small time-step termination criteria, the lower and upper boundaries of the simulation domain, the number of cells in each direction, and the CFL coefficient :math:`C_{CFL}`):

 .. code-block:: lua